Baptisms by Arizona priest presumed invalid due to error

 In Detroit, church officials in 2020 said a deacon used the wrong words while baptizing people from 1986 to 1999.

-The most dramatic consequence in that case involved a priest who was baptized by the deacon as a boy: Because the baptism was invalid, so was the 2017 priestly ordination of the Rev. Matthew Hood, who discovered the wrong words while watching a video of his childhood baptism, the archdiocese said.
+The most dramatic consequence in that case involved the Rev. Matthew Hood, who was baptized as a boy by the deacon and later became a priest: Because his baptism was invalid, so was his 2017 ordination.
+Hood discovered the error while watching a video of his childhood baptism, the local archdiocese said.

 The archdiocese said marriages performed by Hood might not be valid and urged couples to speak to their pastor as soon as possible “so any steps can be taken to remedy your marital status in the church, if necessary.”